nuvoice-ai/speech-translation-api/README.md

 aws ec2 create-vpc --cidr-block "10.3.0.0/25" --no-amazon-provided-ipv6-cidr-block
 ```

-Note down the VPC ID as you will need it in the next step.
+Note down the VPC ID as you will need it in the next step. **Please provision the VPC in the same region as the service.**

 Step 2: Create a security group: